MarcAnt01/ACSwitch/README.md

   provided only for Linux officially, Mac and Windows users might need to modify them to build on those respective platforms.

-* Build scripts build acs binary for API level 21 by default, though there is no API-specific implementation in native part, you might target different APIs to achieve performance, bugfixes or smaller binary sizes, you can do so by simply setting `API_LEVEL` in `build.sh`.
+* Build scripts build acs binary for API level 21 by default, but you can target different API levels by simply setting `API_LEVEL` in build.sh as there are no API-specific implementations in native part.

 * Build scripts only support NDK r19 or newer due to toolchain path changes.